 \section{Bell monogamy of three-qubit $W$ states}

 In this section, we consider a three-qubit $W$ state as another example of permutation-symmetric state.
 The $W$ state is a three-qubit symmetric state that can be written as Since it is a permutation-symmetric state, each two-qubit subsystems has the same density operator.
-Taking partial trace with respect to the 3rd qubit we get
+Taking the partial trace with respect to the 3rd qubit we get

-By using Peres-Hordecki criterion \cite{Peres_criteria, Horodecki_criteria}, we can check if this state is entangled.
-We take partial transpose and find the eigenvalues of this matrix.
+By using the Peres-Hordecki criterion \cite{Peres_criteria, Horodecki_criteria}, we can check if this state is entangled.
+We take the partial transpose and find the eigenvalues of this matrix.
 The eigenvalues are: $\{ {1 \over 3}, {1 \over 3}, { 1 \pm \sqrt{5} \over 6} \}$.
 The eigenvalue ${ 1 - \sqrt{5} \over 6} $ is negative, so this state is entangled.
 (By symmetry, the other two-qubit subsystems are also entangled.)
 Does this state violate the Bell CHSH inequality?
-The density operator $\rho^{3}_{12}$ has only two non-zero eigenvalues, one corresponding to the noise (the eigenvalue 1/3) and another corresponding to entangled state (the eigenvalue 2/3).
-To see if $\rho^{3}_{12}$ show Bell violation, we calculate the sum of the two largest eigenvalues of matrix $\boldsymbol{U}=T^\dagger T$ and see if the sum is greater than 1 \cite{HORODECKI1995340}.
+The density operator $\rho^{3}_{12}$ has only two non-zero eigenvalues, one corresponding to the noise (the eigenvalue 1/3) and another corresponding to the entangled state (the eigenvalue 2/3).
+To see if $\rho^{3}_{12}$ shows Bell violation, we calculate the sum of the two largest eigenvalues of the matrix $\boldsymbol{U}=T^\dagger T$ and see if the sum is greater than 1 \cite{HORODECKI1995340}.
 Here the elements of matrix $T$ are given by $T_{ij}=\mathrm{Tr}(\sigma_i\otimes\sigma_j \rho_{12}^{3})$, where $i=\{1,2,3\}$ and $\sigma_i$s refer to Pauli matrices.
-The matrix $\boldsymbol{U}$ is found to be We see that sum of two largest eigenvalues is 8/9 which is not greater than 1, so this state does not violate Bell-CHSH inequality.
-By symmetry, the same is true about other two-qubit subsystems.
-Therefore, we see that all three two-qubit subsystems of the $W$ states are entangled, but don't violate Bell-CHSH inequality.
-So the Bell monogamy relations (\ref{eq2}) and (\ref{eq4}) are respected.
+The matrix $\boldsymbol{U}$ is found to be We see that the sum of the two largest eigenvalues is 8/9, which is not greater than 1, so this state does not violate the Bell-CHSH inequality.
+By symmetry, the same is true about the other two-qubit subsystems.
+Therefore, we see that all three two-qubit subsystems of the $W$ states are entangled, but don't violate the Bell-CHSH inequality.
+So the Bell monogamy relations Eq.(\ref{eq2}) and Eq.(\ref{eq4}) are respected.

 {\it Lemma}: There exist local operations on the state $\rho^{3}_{12}$, which lead to the state that violates the Bell-CHSH inequality, and consequently the Bell monogamy relation.

 {\it Proof}: Proof is by construction.
 The state $\rho_{12}^3$ is a mixture of a maximally entangled Bell state with 2/3 probability and single noise $\ket{00}\bra{00}$ with 1/3 probability.
 For $\rho^{3}_{12}$, we can use local filter\cite{GISIN1996151,Hirsch_2016}